The article is going to cover the following topics:

 - Accounting (40 questions)

 - Management information (40 questions)

 - Principles of taxation (50 questions).

-All the topics within this module is tested in one exam.
-An online exam of one and a half hour can be scheduled at any point of time when the student thinks he is ready.
+All the topics within this module are tested in one exam.
+An online exam of one and a half hours can be scheduled at any point in time when the student thinks he is ready.
 Candidates are allowed to give one level four times.

-The syllabus of the Professional level concentrates on the candidate’s ability to apply the theory knowledge and understanding to real-life situations:
+The syllabus of the Professional level concentrates on the candidate’s ability to apply the theoretical knowledge and understanding to real-life situations:

 - Business planning: taxation

 - Financial accounting and reporting (3 hours)

 - Financial management